 Having established guidelines, the next step is to ensure staff actually comply with them.
 Though some factories do a good job monitoring themselves, most don’t.
 This is why you need specialized compliance audits, by professionals who understand the underlying risks.

-Beware of lazy auditors who sit for a couple of hours in air-conditioned conference room, sipping coffee while ticking off checklist items based on self-serving answers from staff.
+Beware of lazy auditors who sit for a couple of hours in an air-conditioned conference room, sipping coffee while ticking off checklist items based on self-serving answers from staff.
 Proper auditing requires getting your hands dirty—literally.
 Rummaging through trash is an essential part of any product-security audit.
 It’s no fun looking around a garbage dump in the middle of a tropical summer, but the finds can be worthwhile.
 I once audited a factory in Cambodia that was contractually barred from working for my client’s competitors.
 As we walked around, we saw nothing fishy in the main office, production floor or warehouses.
 But a casual peek inside a wastebasket in a side office revealed trashed work orders . . . . from a competitor.

 Just as is true with China, (see China Trademark Theft.
 It’s Baaaaaack in a Big Way) you also need to register your IP with the relevant authorities.
 And oftentimes most importantly, your contractual framework with your supplier must include product-security considerations, such as your right to audit facilities and provide remedies for IP-related breaches.
 You also need country-specific NNN Agreements and Manufacturing Contracts for each new country in which you are having your products made.
 See The 101 on International NNN Agreements and Overseas Manufacturing Contracts (OEM, CM and ODM).
 You may also need a Product Development Agreement, a Product Ownership Agreement, and a contract protecting your molds and tooling.
 With all the tariffs and duties coming (and even occasionally going), it also makes sense to have your manufacturing contract delineate who will ultimately be responsible for paying what.